thunderbird/thunderbird-android/docs/engineering/rfcs/0008-portable-profile-data-format.md

 - **Account profile:** stable account identifier, display name, color, avatar selection, ordering, and other portable profile presentation data in the same new shape.

-The Thunderbird envelope has an app format version and generator version and is always a password-protected ZIP64 archive using [WinZip AES](https://www.winzip.com/en/support/aes-encryption/) with AES-256.
-Legacy ZipCrypto is not allowed.
-Every account archive records its exact PDPArchive draft revision and is importable after decryption and extraction.
+The Thunderbird envelope has an app format version and generator version.
+It is a binary [age version 1](https://age-encryption.org/v1) file encrypted with the user passphrase.
+The authenticated plaintext is a ZIP64 archive.
+Every account archive records its exact PDPArchive draft revision and is importable after age decryption and ZIP extraction.
 Importers tolerate unknown fields, reject unknown required format versions safely, and migrate every older version that this app has emitted.
 PDPArchive is the app's versioned mail-archive format.
 The app maintains adapters as the draft evolves toward RFC status.

 PDPArchive `-01` does not select a container or encryption mechanism.
-ZIP64 is Thunderbird's temporary container and encryption convention until the standard settles those concerns.
+An age-encrypted ZIP64 payload is Thunderbird's temporary container and encryption convention until the standard settles those concerns.
 The multi-account Thunderbird envelope contains raw PDPArchive account directories but is not itself represented as one PDPArchive.
 Thunderbird settings remain outside account archives.
-A standalone export uses the same password-protected ZIP64 representation with `archive.json` and `mail/` at its root.
+A standalone export uses the same age-encrypted representation, with `archive.json` and `mail/` at the root of its decrypted ZIP64 payload.

 PDPArchive also defines standard contact and calendar representations based on [JSContact](https://www.rfc-editor.org/info/rfc9553),